-4.1.1 Adjusting the Drawbar: The tractor drawbar must be set

-within the given range to maintain the integrity of the drive system.
-The range is shown in Table 5.
+4.1.1 Adjusting the Drawbar: It is recommended that the tractor drawbar be set to the shortest position and be within the given range (in accordance with ANSI/ASABE AD6489-3) to maintain the integrity of the drive system.
+Dimensions are shown in Figure 4-1.

-Figure 8: PTO Range
+Figure 4-1: Drawbar Range